4-6-0: Indonesia

 On the other hand, Samarang–Cheribon Stoomtram Mij.
-(SCS) or Samarang–Cheribon Steam Tramway imported 19 units of superheated 4-6-0s, consisting 13 from Hartmann, Chemnitz and 6 from Beyer, Peacock and Company, Manchester in 1922, classified as SCS Class 200 (201–219) and worked both for freight and express trains on north coastline of Semarang–Cheribon which was connected to Staatsspoorwegen's (SS) line to Batavia.
+(SCS) or Samarang–Cheribon Steam Tramway imported 19 units of superheated 4-6-0s, consisting of 13 from Hartmann, Chemnitz and 6 from Beyer, Peacock and Company, Manchester in 1922, classified as SCS Class 200 (201–219) and worked both for freight and express trains on north coastline of Semarang–Cheribon which was connected to Staatsspoorwegen's (SS) line to Batavia.
 This line was completed on November 1, 1914 to support the transportation of passengers and freights, especially on the north coast of Java.
 Some cities like Semarang, Pekalongan, Tegal and Cheribon, there were 54 sugar mills operating at that time.
 The completion of this line construction was also made an increase in the volume of freights and number of passengers transported.
 By 1912-1921, just before receiving 4-6-0 engines, SCS had improved the quality of their line, especially on the Cirebon–Semarang which is 226 kilometres (140 miles) away with the aim to increase the speed limits of their trains.
 Speed limit for trains on the Cirebon–Semarang route had been changed from 59 kilometres per hour (37 miles per hour) to 75 kilometres per hour (47 miles per hour).
 With the improvement in the quality of this rail line, the SCS 200s with express trains could serve passengers traveling from Batavia to Semarang in just 7 hours.
 Passengers first have a transit at Cheribon which owned by SS, then they continue using SCS trains to Semarang.
 During Japanese occupation, all SCS Class 200 were renumbered to C54 class and around 4 units of them were moved to Sumatra to serve the Muaro (West Sumatra)–Pekanbaru (Riau) train transport line.
 This locomotive was tested to haul the transport coal train from coal mines in West Sumatra.
 Of the 19 units of C54, there are currently 2 remaining, a C54 with unknown individual number and C5417, C5417 (from Beyer Peacock) is preserved at the Ambarawa Railway Museum, Central Java.
 Meanwhile, the unidentified C54 locomotive is abandoned in the forest in Tutup Kain Selatan, Kampar Regency, Riau with its incomplete physical condition.